343N/music_trainer/README.md

 # Music Trainer

-Train your ears to music and your eyes to quavers.
+Train your ears to notes and your eyes to quavers.

 Made in Flutter.